Memory Management

 • evpl - Event loop

-• length - Bytes to reserve
+• length - Maximum bytes to reserve

 • alignment - Alignment requirement